facebookresearch/CParser/README.md

   Field `sclass` can be empty, `"extern"`, or `"static"`.

 * `Definition{name=n,sclass=s,type=ty...}` represents the definition
   of a constant, a variable, or a function.
-Field `name` again gives the name, field `type` gives its type, and field <sclass> the storage class.
-In addition, field `init` optionally contains an array of tokens and token locations representing the constant value, the variable initialization or the function body, and a field `intval` containing the value of a constant integer.
-Field `intval` works like the field `size` of the `Array{}` construct: it often contains a small integer but sometimes contains a string representing the C expression that the parser was unable to evaluate for one reason or another.
+Field `name` again gives the name, field `type` gives its type, field `sclass` gives its storage class, and field `init` may contain an array of tokens and token locations representing a variable initializer or a function body.
+Constant definitions may also have a field `intval` contaning the value of an integer constant.
+This field works like the size of an array: it often contains a small integer but can also contains a string representing the C expression that the parser was unable to evaluate for one reason or another.
+Enumeration constants are reported with storage class `"[enum]"` and with a constant integer type containing an additional field `_enum` that points to the corresponding enumerated type.

-   There are two special uses of the `Definition{}` construct.

-   * When field `sclass` is the string `"[enum]"`, this construct represents the definition of an enumeration constant.
-The `type` field is then `Qualified{t=Type{n="int"},const=true}` with an additional field `_enum` that points to the definition of the enumerated type.
-   * When field `sclass` is the string `"[cpp]"`, this construct represents the definition of a preprocessor symbol with an integer value.
-This can be useful because many libraries define their constants using the preprocessor rather than using enum types.
-This is also limited because the parser does not report when a preprocessor symbol is undefined.
-One must inspect the macro definition table to do this correctly.
+* `CppEvent{directive=dir,...}` describes certain preprocessor events
+  that are potentially relevant to a C API.
+In particular, the definition of an object-like macro with an integer value is reported as `CppEvent{directive="define",name="symbol",intval=value}` and its deletion as `CppEvent{directive="undef",name="symbol"}`.
+  Finally, `CppEvent{directive="include",name="filespec"}` indicates
+  that an include directive was not resolved.